-HireHendrix is Career Services' internal job and internship posting system, which gives you access to a wide variety of local and nationwide internship opportunities.
+- HireHendrix is Career Services' internal job and internship posting system, which gives you access to a wide variety of local and nationwide internship opportunities.
 In addition to internships, postings include post-graduate jobs, post-graduate fellowships, part-time jobs, summer opportunities, and volunteer opportunities that we receive from families and friends of Hendrix, alumni, and other employers who have a strong interest in hiring Hendrix students.

 - Check out the Internships Bulletin Board.
 Located outside of SLTC 226, our bulletin board features information and deadlines for a wide range of internship opportunities located across the country.

 - Find and research the websites of professional organizations tied to the career field(s) in which you are interested in working.
 Most have pages dedicated to students, which often list available internships as well as resources for graduate school and employment opportunities.